michaelneale/autocoder-docs/index.md

 ```

 It works for multiple languages and more complex, less contrived snippets of code too (give it a try).

+### Github App to automatically add tests

+For the lasiest people of all: https://github.com/apps/cloudbees-autotest when installed will look for new code, and if there isn't a test as part of a PR, try to add one for you (as a new commit on that PR).

 ### Remove old feature flags from your code